 On February 15, 2006, Cecile Richards became president of Planned Parenthood.

-In 2006, Gloria Feldt's tenure as leader of Planned Parenthood ended.
+In 2006, Gloria Feldt's term as the leader of Planned Parenthood ended.

-In 2006, Kansas Attorney General Phill Kline released some sealed patient records obtained from Planned Parenthood to the public.
-The state Supreme Court described his actions as "troubling."
+In 2006, Kansas Attorney General Phill Kline released sealed patient records obtained from Planned Parenthood to the public, leading to a controversy and scrutiny from the state Supreme Court.

 In 2006, the Indiana Court of Appeals ruled that Planned Parenthood was not required to turn over its medical records in an investigation of possible child abuse.

-In 2007, Phill Kline's successor, Paul J. Morrison, notified the clinic that no criminal charges would be filed after a three-year investigation, stating that "an objective, unbiased and thorough examination" showed no wrongdoing.
+In 2007, Kline's successor, Paul J. Morrison, notified the clinic that no criminal charges would be filed after a three-year investigation, as an unbiased examination showed no wrongdoing.

 In 2008, Planned Parenthood endorsed Barack Obama in the presidential election.